 Smackdown

-That being said they are the leaders in the clubhouse for matches, women wrestling and total ring time per week by a wide margin so far, and had a 4 week stretch in February where they averaged a half hour of total ring time.
-The big question now as we head into WrestleMania is whether or not they’re going to start putting the division on ice as they often do in March; the signs after one week are not good on that front.
-But the first two months were great.
+Smackdown has had more women wrestling per week because of the tag team title situation.
+They are the leaders in the clubhouse for matches, women wrestling and total ring time per week by a wide margin so far, and had a 4 week stretch in February where they averaged a half hour of total ring time.
+The big question now as we head into WrestleMania is whether or not this will continue afterwards.
+There is one concerning number, and that is main events.
+So far there hasn’t been a women’s main event all year.
+(The Bellas vs Nia Jax and Lash Legend was the final match on March 20 but it did not close the show.)

 NXT